-An umbrella watershed management plan was developed and revised for the entire Middle Huron River watershed in 2011.
+An umbrella WMP was developed and revised for the entire Middle Huron River watershed in 2011.
 Click here to view the 2011 Middle Huron River Watershed Management Plan.
 That plan is in the process of being revised in sections, starting with Section 2 (Ann Arbor-Ypsilanti), which was completed in 2020.
+Section 1 (Flook Dam to Barton, Honey, Boyden, and Mill) is anticipated in late 2022 and Section 3 (Fleming Creek to French Landing Dam) is anticipated in 2024.